-• Possess sufficient cognitive (mental) abilities and effective learning techniques to obtain, collect, memorize, analyze, integrate, process, and apply the volume of detailed and complex information presented by the curriculum.
+• Possess sufficient cognitive abilities to process, recall, and retain information (e.g. attention, memory, information processing, executive functioning) and effective learning techniques to obtain, collect, memorize, analyze, integrate, process, and apply the volume of detailed and complex information presented by the curriculum.

-• Learn through a variety of methods including, but not limited to, lectures; alternative classroom instruction; demonstrations; hands on experiences; small group, team, and collaborative discussions and efforts; individual study (including in clinical settings); preparation and presentation of reports and observations; use of technology.
+• Learn through a variety of methods including, but not limited to, lectures; alternative classroom instruction; demonstrations; hands on experiences; small groups, teams, and collaborative discussions and efforts; individual study (including in clinical settings); preparation and presentation of reports and observations; use of technology.